isomerpages/scamshield/pages/faq.md

 ### What happens if I delete the app?
 Will all my junk messages be deleted too?

 No, the app cannot delete your messages.
-If you delete the app, the junk SMS folder on your phone will also be deleted and the junk messages will go back to your original SMS folder.
+If you delete the app, the junk SMS folder on your phone will remain with all the SMSes intact.

 ### When will the Android version be out?
 I want this app on my phone!